aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 - Create device-specific and fabric-wide documentation.
 - Push the relevant configuration to each device using eAPI.

-### Using Ansible AVD in accordance with CloudVision
+### Using Ansible AVD in conjunction with CloudVision

 If you want to push to switches in the entire FABRIC using CloudVision and your playbook looks as follows: